Cheap Dopamine Is Stealing Your Potential. Take It Back.

 These algorithms are designed to keep us coming back for more, and unconscious habits creep into our lives—to the point where it’s very difficult to change.

-Let’s talk about how the cheap dopamine of social media messes with your mind and how to to overcome it.
+Let’s talk about how the cheap dopamine of social media messes with your mind and how to overcome it.

 Confessions from former social media bosses